Aircraft Recognition Guide

 Once you know what to look for you can start the identification.
 This can be done in two ways:

-- By main characteristics.
+- By main airplane or helicopter characteristics.
 Answer some questions about the (main) properties of the aircraft to be identified, using checkboxes.
 This will narrow your search eventually bringing you to the webpage of the aircraft you are looking for.

 - By aircraft manufacturer and main aircraft type.
 If you already know the main type of the aircraft and are just looking for the exact subtype you can also start the identification from the combination of manufacturer and main aircraft type.